boards

 1. Central Board of Secondary Education (CBSE)

-The Central Board of Secondary Education, or CBSE, is one of the most widely recognized education boards in India.
+The Central Board of Secondary Education, or CBSE, is one of India's most widely recognized education boards.
 Established in 1962, CBSE operates under the aegis of the Ministry of Education, Government of India.
-It is a national-level board with thousands of affiliated schools across the country and abroad.
+It is a national-level board with thousands of affiliated schools nationwide and abroad.

 Curriculum and Syllabus